akeneo/pim-community-standard/README.md

     - php5-intl
     - php5-mysql
  - a PHP opcode cache (Akeneo is tested mainly with APC)
+ - PHP memory_limit at least at 256 MB on Apache side and 512 MB on CLI side
  - MySQL 5.1 or above
  - Apache mod rewrite enabled
  - Java JRE (for compressing the JavaScript via YUI Compressor)